 This semester course is divided into two phases.
-Students in this course will take the Classroom portion of Drivers Education in one quarter and the Physical Education portion in the other quarter.
-Students who successfully complete the classroom portion of Drivers Education and meet the District's prerequisites for Driving may participate in Behind-the-Wheel instruction outside of the regular school day.
+Students in this course will take the Classroom portion of Drivers Education and the Physical Education portion in the other quarter.
+Students who successfully complete the classroom portion of Education Drivers and meet the District's prerequisites for Driving may participate in Behindthe-Wheel instruction outside of the regular school day.
 During the Physical Education portion of the course, students will increase their physical skill and fitness levels through participating in sports or fitness activities that are geared to cooperative team and group participation.